Accenden/Unity-Dev-Panel/README.md

 This was created for debug purposes in big projects, making it much easier to make a new Command simply by adding a new script with logic.
 This project should be compatible with most Unity versions, but only `Unity 6` and above were tested.

-Commands are added by attaching new scripts to any `GameObject` that implements the `ICommand` interface.
+Commands are added by attaching new scripts to any `GameObject` that implements the `ICommand` interface, look at Command_test for the implementation

 A visual example of the Console: